 - In Consumer Guide to Ohio Hospital Quality, Hillcrest received the highest possible ranking in five cardiac categories, including angioplasty, cardiac catheterization, carotid (neck) artery surgery, congestive heart failure and coronary artery bypass graft.

-Hillcrest Hospital holds the following accreditations:
+Hillcrest Hospital currently holds the following accreditations and awards:

 - Joint Commission on Accreditation of Healthcare Organizations

 - Full Accreditation with PCI from the Society of Chest Pain Centers